 OAuth adds a second boundary: a provider client configured by an admin does not

-and runtime resolves the account from the server-created app-agent run record.
+Agent tools resolve the account from the server-created app-agent run record;

 How it works